Brand Names: Ixempra

 What are the possible side effects of ixabepilone (Ixempra)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; warmth or tingly feeling; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: itching, hives, rash; feeling dizzy or faint; warmth or tingly feeling; difficulty breathing, chest tightness; pounding heartbeats or fluttering in your chest; swelling of your face, lips, tongue, or throat.

 - numbness, tingling, burning pain, discomfort, or loss of feeling anywhere in your body;